 Each component of the project will have a different targeting strategy, with the goal of serving in some way all agricultural producers in the two municipalities by the end of the project.
 Many of the targeted groups are already members of ROPAGA.
 The participation of some non-members such as small suppliers of agricultural inputs and owners of food processing facilities are critical to achieve the expected results in a sustainable fashion.
-ROPAGA aims to target vulnerable populations as its primary beneficiaries, including the very poor, widows, female heads of household, and those who have suffered the greatest losses from the August 2021 earthquake and tropical storm Grace.
-It will also leverage its activities by partnering with other organizations operating in the agriculture sector, especially ActionAid and the World Food Programme, and creating synergies with other projects developed by WFP in the geographical area (Social Protection and School Feeding programmes).
+ROPAGA aims to target vulnerable populations as its primary beneficiaries, including the very poor, widows, female heads of household, and those who have suffered the most loss from the August 2021 earthquake and tropical storm Grace.
+It will also leverage its activities by partnering with other organizations operating in the agriculture sector, especially ActionAid and the World Food program, and creating synergies with other projects developed by WFP in the geographical area (Social Protection and School feeding program).

-Component 1 will mainly target farmers (members and non-members of ROPAGA) who have access to parcels of land and are interested in planting and tending to agroforestry and climate-resilient cash crops.
+Component 1 will mainly target farmers (members and non-members of ROPAGA) who have access to parcels of land and are interested in planting and tending to agroforestry, climate-resilient and cash crops.
 They will be selected according to the following criteria: i) they express their interest by signing a request form; ii) they accept to pay a fee for the service proposed by the project; iii) they were affected by Hurricanes Matthew and/or Grace; iv) they were affected by the August Earthquake, v) they have lived in the Grand'Anse department for the last three years.

-Component 2 will improve marketing opportunities for all producers, who are or who become members of ROPAGA, and participating CBOs (estimated 5,000 producers).
+Component 2 will improve marketing opportunities by reinforcing partnership with the private sector for the agriculture-related ventures and all producers who are or who become members of ROPAGA and participating CBOs (estimated 5,000 producers).
 More than 70% of the direct beneficiaries will be women.

 Component 3 will target community-level organizations to establish savings and loan groups in project zones, serving a targeted 2,700 members.
 ROPAGA will follow its current processes for setting up these organizations, targeting primarily agri-business women.
-The loans provided through Component 3 will also target established farmer cooperatives and entrepreneurs who have already launched businesses to transform agricultural products and are looking to scale up or professionalize their ventures.
+The loans provided through will also target established farmer cooperatives and entrepreneurs who have already launched businesses to transform agricultural products and are looking to scale up or professionalize their ventures.
+ActionAid will work closely with ROPAGA to build alliances with financing institutions for credit, micro-insurance and business management capacities.
+A qualitative method based on participatory technique will be used to assess the perception and needs of the targeted groups of farmers concerning micro-finance.
+This assessment will help select the targeting for the insurance.